ericyoc/hnn_attack_two_diff_defense_choices_poc/README.md

 - Combined Randomization: Multiple randomization techniques, including resizing, cropping, rotation, color jittering, random erasing, and noise injection, are applied together.
 This creates a diverse set of input variations, making it challenging for adversarial perturbations to have a consistent impact.

 By applying these randomization techniques, the model learns to be more robust and generalizable, as it is trained on a wide range of input variations.
 Adversarial perturbations that are crafted based on a specific input may not have the same effect when random transformations are applied, reducing the effectiveness of adversarial attacks.

+### Adversarial Training

+Adversarial training is a defense technique that involves training the model on a combination of clean examples and adversarial examples generated using various attack methods.
+By exposing the model to adversarial examples during training, it learns to be more robust and resistant to adversarial perturbations.

 ## Importance of Model Protection